L i v i n g in W a v e s

 Every June, dozens of the world's best musicians congregate in Telluride for the Bluegrass Festival.
-Some only play the main stage, but all walk through the town, and many participate in "Nitegrass' sessions where you can experience astounding music-making up-close.
+Some only play the main stage, but many participate in "Nitegrass' sessions in tiny venues where you can experience astounding music-making up-close.

 2013 - Can't Stop Designing